Ernest Harmon Air Force Base: Construction and operation

 The air force base was originally referred to as Stephenville Air Base.
 On September 1, 1943, the Newfoundland Base Command transferred control of the Stephenville Air Base to the North Atlantic Wing, Air Transport Command.
 The base was actively used throughout the war and was one of the largest U.S. military airfields located outside of the continental United States; it was capable of landing the largest cargo aircraft in the world at that time and the base became a frequent stopping and refueling point for USAAF aircraft crossing the Atlantic.
 Stephenville Air Base was renamed "Ernest Harmon Air Force Base" on June 23, 1948, in honor of Captain Ernest Emery Harmon.
 Capt Harmon was a U.S. Army Air Corps pilot who was killed in an air crash in 1933.
 The deepwater port which supported the base was named Port Harmon at this time.

 Ernest Harmon AFB was transferred to Northeast Air Command in October 1950.
 The 6605th Air Base Wing served as the host unit at the base.
 In April 1957, with the rising threat of nuclear war, the Strategic Air Command (SAC) assumed control of the base for use as a forward refuelling point.
 The 6605th Wing was superseded by the 4081st Strategic Wing.
 Ernest Harmon AFB became home to a fleet of KC-97 Stratofreighter air refueling aircraft, which were kept on alert in order to meet and refuel nuclear armed B-52 Stratofortress bombers in the skies over western Newfoundland.
 The base also saw use as a refueling stop for transatlantic military flights and the base supported three Aerospace Defense Command (ADC) units.
 In 1957, the Canadian Department of Transport constructed an airport terminal to accommodate Trans-Canada Air Lines (now Air Canada) commercial flights; Ernest Harmon AFB being the only air field in western Newfoundland.

 Aerodrome

-In approximately 1942 the aerodrome was listed as USAAF Aerodrome - Stephenville, Newfoundland at 48°32′N 58°33′W with a variation of 30 degrees west and elevation of 40 ft.
+In 1942 the aerodrome was listed as USAAF Aerodrome – Stephenville, Newfoundland at 48°32′N 58°33′W with a variation of 30 degrees west and elevation of 40 ft.
 The field was listed as "all hard surfaced" and had three runways listed as follows: